robinjimenez/github-slideshow-landing/README.md

 ### Attribution
 Images provided by Unsplash: https://unsplash.com

-Icons provided by Font Awesome, licensed under CC Attribution: https://fontawesome.com/license
+Icons provided by Font Awesome, which is licensed under the Creative Commons Attribution 4.0 International license: https://creativecommons.org/licenses/by/4.0/